adobe/pdfservices-node-sdk-samples/README.md

 ```

 #### Create a PDF File From a DOCX File(By providing custom value for timeouts)
-The sample project ```create-pdf-with-custom-timeouts``` highlights how to provide the custom value for connection timeout and socket timeout.
+The sample script ```create-pdf-with-custom-timeouts``` highlights how to provide the custom value for connection timeout and read timeout.
 ```$xslt
 node src/createpdf/create-pdf-with-custom-timeouts.js
 ```